 Can Fibromas cause Infertility?

-Submucosal growths can prevent implantation and can cause problems with conception (the possibility of becoming pregnant) or can cause a miscarriage (loss of pregnancy).
+Submucosal growths can prevent implantation, cause problems with conception (the possibility of becoming pregnant), or cause a miscarriage (loss of pregnancy).

-Blockage of the tube will not allow the embryo to enter the uterine cavity, and will be implanted in the endometrial lining.
+Blockage of the tube will not allow the embryo to enter the uterine cavity and be implanted in the endometrial lining.
 Problems during pregnancy may include:

-Detachment of the placenta : detachment of the placenta, which causes bleeding and loss of pregnancy.
+Detachment of the placenta: detachment of the placenta causes bleeding and loss of pregnancy.

-Abnormal pregnancy growth : if the blood flow is compromised or if the growth is very large, it can prevent the baby from growing properly.
+Abnormal pregnancy growth: if the blood flow is compromised or the change is enormous, it can prevent the baby from growing properly.

-Preterm labor and birth : prevention of normal growth that leads to contractions and premature labor.
-Early labor can lead to premature delivery of the baby and possible developmental problems.
+Preterm labor and birth: prevent average growth that leads to contractions and premature labor.
+Early work can lead to premature delivery of the baby and possible developmental problems.

 Does Growth Location Cause Different Types of Symptoms?

 Yes.
-The location of fibroids is important to understand how fibroids cause problems.
+The location of fibroids is essential to understanding how fibroids cause problems.

-Submucosal growths can cause severe bleeding, even if they are small, by increasing the area of the lining and also increase menstrual flow and decrease the normal ability of the lining to stop bleeding.
+Submucosal growths can cause severe bleeding, even if they are small, by increasing the area of the lining and also increase menstrual flow, and decreasing the average ability of the lining to stop bleeding.

-Intramural fibroids that are larger or closer to the cavity will increase blood flow to the uterus and affect the normal systems that control bleeding in the uterus .
+Intramural fibroids larger or closer to the cavity will increase blood flow to the uterus and affect the standard systems that control bleeding in the uterus.
 These will also increase the size of the uterine cavity, thus increasing bleeding.

 Bleeding and Pain

 Fibroids that increase bleeding in the uterine cavity result in the formation of clots in the cavity.
-The pain is caused by the distention of the cavity and the passage of clots.
+The pain is caused by the enlargement of the hole and the passage of clots.

-Many patients have very large blood clots and have extreme pain due to their menstrual cycle due to the formation of clots.
+Many patients have substantial blood clots and have extreme pain due to their menstrual cycle due to the formation of clots.